Minneapolis, MN, September 14, 2017 --(PR.com

 About RxFunction Inc.

 RxFunction is a wearable technology company with an initial focus on developing and leading a new business segment within the U.S. medical grade assistive technology marketplace.
 The Company’s vision is to improve physical ability for social participation and quality of life.
-Privately held and headquartered in Minneapolis, MN, RxFunction has taken assignment of patented technology developed by Co-founder, Dr. Lars Oddsson, as a research professor at Boston University’s Neuromuscular Research Center, and funded by Edina, MN Investment Bank, Cedar Point Capital, and the NIH’s National Institute on Aging.
+Privately held and headquartered in Minneapolis, MN, RxFunction has taken assignment of patented technology developed by Co-founder, Dr. Lars Oddsson, as a research professor at Boston University’s Neuromuscular Research Center, and funded privately supported under grant No. AG040865 awarded by NIH’s National Institute on Aging.
 Walkasins have not been submitted to the FDA for review, and are not available for sale at this time.